4 Books to Become a Greater Person

 Profiles in Courage comes from a different time and plays in a different league; after all, it won the Pulitzer Prize in 1957.
-It’s a deeply inspiring book, with amazing examples for great courage and—great character.
+It’s a deeply inspiring book, with amazing examples of great courage and—great character.

-Who have impressed me the most of the different personalities that Kennedy portrays, were those American politicians who even went so far as to sacrifice their careers, in order to do what they deemed was right.
+Who have impressed me the most of the different personalities that Kennedy portrays, were those American politicians who even went as far as to sacrifice their careers, in order to do what they deemed was right.
 That conviction, that commitment to principle is what demands respect even if we challenge rationale, motivation, or result.
 What are your views worth if you shed them at the earliest sign of resistance?

 The Continuum Concept by Jean Liedloff

 A parent whose day centers on child care is not only likely to be bored, and boring to others, but also likely to be giving an unwholesome kind of care.
 A baby’s expectation is to be in the midst of an active person’s life, in constant physical contact, witnessing the kinds of experiences he will have later in life.